 At The Mike Morse Law Firm, we know that every Michigan car accident has serious outcomes, are we are here to help.
 Having worked alongside families, friends, and individuals affected by these emotional situations, we fight for the compensation you deserve

-If you have sustained an injury as the result of a Michigan car accident, call 855-MIKE-WINS (855-645-3946) or email [email protected] today.
+If you have sustained an injury as the result of a Michigan motor vehicle accident, call 855-MIKE-WINS (855-645-3946) or email [email protected] today.
 You pay no fees until we win your case.